reactome/container/README.md

 The above command will download all database files and then build all the applications.
 While using the first time, users are advised to use `-b all` to build all the applications since some applications are dependend on other.
 After that users may select individual applications to build using `select` argument with `-b` flag.

+#### Flags used with `deploy.sh`

-The `./deploy.sh` script can be run with many flags, and they are described below:
+The `./deploy.sh` script can be run with single or multiple or no flags.
+The usage of flags is described below:

  - `-d` or `--download` to Download database files.
-This flag will remove old database files (if present) and download new files from remote server.
+It will remove old database files (if present) and download new files from remote server.
 This will not include those files which can be built locally (analysis.bin and interactors.db).
 It will download only these files: database files (neo4j db and tomcat db ), diagrams and fireworks and solr_data.

  - `-d all` or `--download all` to Download all files.
-This flag will remove previous files and download new ones.
+It will remove previous files and download new ones.
 The files that will be affected include: database files, diagrams and fireworks, solr_data.
 And due to `all` argument, it will also include: analysis.bin, interactors.db.

   -  `-u` or `--update` to Update database files.
-This will update database files and those files which cannot be built locally.
+It will update database files and those files which cannot be built locally.
 Files which can be built locally will not be affected.
 This flag plays a two way role.
 If the files are not present locally, then it downloads the files and if the remote file is newer, then local file is deleted and new one is downloaded.
 It is like a superset to download flag.

  -  `-u all` or `--update all` to Update all database files.
-This will include all data archives and also the files which can be built locally, for example, analysis.bin and interactors.db.
+It will include all data archives and also the files which can be built locally, for example, analysis.bin and interactors.db.

  - `-b` or `--build`  is Build flag.
 Rebuild essential war files.